ivanglpz/React-Native-Threads-Components/README.md

 ![Texto alternativo](https://res.cloudinary.com/whil/image/upload/v1738554533/projects/rn_threads_assets/bi_threads-fill_fswbmb.png)

-# React native threads menu
+# React Native Threads Components

 This is a menu component inspired by the Threads app, built with React Native.
 It works seamlessly on both Android and iOS, providing smooth and intuitive gesture-driven interactions.